yigitsr/yigitsr/README.md

-### Hi there 👋, this is Yigit
+### This is Yigit
 #### Frontend Web Developer
 I love making websites and everything related to WWW.

-Skills: HTML / CSS / JS / PHP / JQUERY / GIT
+Tech: HTML / CSS / JS / PHP / JQUERY / GIT / RESPONSIVE DESIGN

 - 🔭 I’m currently working on this page.